A scenic day drive in the Phoenix Arizona Vicinity

 The Apache Trail is a popular scenic day trip in the Phoenix Arizona area.
 The winding road climbs through the mountains and offers beautiful views of canyons, rock formations, and desert landscape.

-There are several points of interest on the trail between Apache Junction and Tortilla Flat.
 Goldfield Ghost Town is at the start of the trail.
+We usually stop here on a way back into the city.
 Goldfield was a thriving mining town in the 1890s that declined when the vein of gold ore ran down.
-Today it has been resurrected as a tourist attraction, with old west buildings, stores, restaurants, mine tours, train rides and a reptile exhibit.
-Given how busy it can be with visiting families some days, the term Ghost Town seems a misnomer.
+Today it has been resurrected as a tourist attraction, with old west buildings, stores, restaurants, mine tours, a narrow gauge railway, and a reptile exhibit.
+Staged gunfight presentations are scheduled on weekends.
+Given how busy the place can be with visiting families some days, the term Ghost Town seems a misnomer.

 Touring the Apache Trail can take a full day if you do the circle route and make a number of stops along the way.
 Or it can be as short as two to three hours if you only go as far as Tortilla Flat, stopping perhaps for lunch and some picture taking along the way.